Sparks Marina Tour

 Join us to learn more about the Sparks Marina!

-Speakers: John Martini, P.E., Community Services Director, City of Sparks Community Services Department & Connor Newman, Environmental Scientist – Hydrology & Geochemistry, Bureau of Mining Regulation & Reclamation, Nevada Division of Environmental Protection
+Speaker: John Martini, P.E., Community Services Director, City of Sparks Community Services Department

 The site on which Sparks Marina Park is located was once a gravel pit owned and operated by Helms Construction Company (1968 to 1995).
 In 1987, petroleum products and solvents were discovered seeping into the 100 feet deep pit along the southwest wall.
 The contamination was traced to a massive spill at the fuel-tank farm one mile west.
 The site was declared a Toxic Superfund Site and a comprehensive cleanup was initiated.
 In 1996, the groundwater was reported free of petrochemicals and the property was turned over to the City of Sparks.
 Millions of dollars of spill mitigation money were made available to the City, which was used to construct the park and make the pit into a recreational pond.
 They also planned to fill the pit to a depth of 30 feet; however, in January 1997, the Truckee River overflowed its banks and filled Helms Pit creating what is now Sparks Marina Pond.
 The pond is a natural aquifer and in order to keep the lake at the desirable level, the city has to pump 1 to 2 million gallons of water into the Truckee River daily.